Veal Chops

 • Season the veal chops with salt and pepper.

-• Add the marinade into the zip lock bag and add the veal chops.
-Marinate the veal chops for at least 20 minutes and up to 24 hours.
+• Add the marinade to the zip lock bag and add the veal chops.
+Marinate the veal chops for a few minutes or up to 24 hours.

 • Heat a grill pan with olive oil over medium-high heat.
 Add the veal chops and cook them for 4 minutes per side.

-• Add the chops into a baking dish, large enough to fit them all.
-Pour over the marinade and bake the veal chops for 3 minutes for medium rare, 4 minutes for medium, and 7 for well done.
+• Add the chops to a baking dish, large enough to fit them all.
+Pour over the marinade and bake the veal chops for 3 minutes for medium-rare (130°F), 4 minutes for medium (140°F), and 7 minutes for well-done (160°F).

 Notes